mssever/nfsn-tls/README.md

 # nfsn-tls
-Automatically enable and/or update TLS on NearlyFreeSpeech.net sites using Let's Encrypt
+Automatically enable and/or update TLS on NearlyFreeSpeech.net sites using Dehydrated (an unofficial Let's Encrypt tool)

 ## Usage